deng-kevin/AFK-Simmumah-Macro/README.md

 ________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________

-Future ideas:
+# Future ideas:
-Have the macro use commands from an emulated controller, so that the user can Alt-Tab out and continue using their PC.
+~~Have the macro use commands from an emulated controller, so that the user can Alt-Tab out and continue using their PC.~~ I could add things like empowering rift and well or other class abilities, but that would depend on stat values of recovery/intellect/strength, so it would not work for everyone

+# If you have any questions or have a request, message DengKevin#2947 on Discord.